lynixfur/VoidwyrmCoreAPI/README.md

 ```

 # CogModding
+Not available right now.

 # SuchSpeed
+Not available right now.

 # Limitations
 Voidwyrm Core is using HTTP2 Request Handlers which are Asynced which makes them faster than a normal request but this is not meant to be a replacement for ARK Server API but rather a alternative to which is safer, faster, more dynamic and customizable and easy to understand with our wiki page, forums and documentation!